ijlyttle/shinypod/README.md

 For each module foo, we also have a couple of functions that return ui arrangements for a sidebar layout: `foo_ui_sidebar_side()` and `foo_ui_sidebar_main()`.
 These functions rely on the fundamental UI functions.

-Each of these functions has an associated arguement `id`, which is used to keep oerderly the shiny namespace.
+Each of these functions has an associated arguement `id`, which is used to keep orderly the shiny namespace.

 ## Examples